christianhelle/autofaker/docs/pypi.md

-A Python library designed to minimize the setup/arrange phase of your unit tests by removing the need to manually write code to create anonymous variables as part of a test cases setup/arrange phase.
+AutoFaker is a Python library designed to minimize the setup/arrange phase of your unit tests by removing the need to manually write code to create anonymous variables as part of a test cases setup/arrange phase.

 This library is heavily inspired by [AutoFixture](https://github.com/AutoFixture/AutoFixture) and was initially created